 New guidelines are being worked on and added, and the Web Content Accessibility Guidelines (WCAG) 2.1 adds more zoom requirements, key shortcuts, accidental activation requirements, and target size rules, among other things.

 Can you really sue for a bad website experience?
 So far, judges have been fairly consistent that ADA compliance includes Web accessibility, and they've slapped the wrists of several major companies, including Target as well as H&R Block.
 Making inaccessible online employment listings is taken particularly seriously.

 Of course, usually, it's in the company's best interest to make a site easier to navigate and more search-engine-friendly to begin with.
 Start by communicating with the website itself and keeping everything in writing.

 Some Notes On Web Accessibility Standards and Contacting Webmasters

 There may be times where you come in contact with a website that has accessibility issues and you'll need to communicate with the web designer or webmaster.
-Explaining your experience to them, sometimes, may turn out to be a more difficult task then anticipate.
+Explaining your experience to them sometimes may turn out to be more difficult a task than anticipated.